86Box/docs/settings/sound.rst

 Sound card #1-#4
 ^^^^^^^^^^^^^^^^

 Sound cards to emulate.
 Up to 4 different sound cards are supported.
-Only cards supported by the machine's expansion buses will be listed; click |clear| to search for cards by name or bus.
+Only cards supported by the machine's expansion buses will be listed.
+Click |clear| to search for cards by name or bus.
 On machines equipped with an on-board sound chip, the *Internal device* option for sound card #1 enables the on-board sound.

 The *Configure* button opens a new window with settings specific to the selected sound card, such as the I/O ports, IRQ and DMA channels for ISA cards.